mcules/pixelflut/README.md

 # Pixel
 Fast pixelflut server written in C. It is a collaborative coding game.
-Project the pixelflut-server onto a wall where many people can see it.
-You can set single pixel by sending a string like "PX [x] [y] [color]\n" "PX 100 300 00FF12\n".
-Use netcat, python or what ever you want.
+See https://cccgoe.de/wiki/Pixelflut for details about the game itself.
+In short: project the pixelflut server output onto a wall where many people can see it.
+Connected clients can then set single pixels by sending a string like "PX [x] [y] [color]\n" (e.g. "PX 100 300 00FF12\n") to its TCP socket.
+Use netcat, python or whatever you want.

 ## Hardware requirements
 Every x86 dual-core with a little bit of graphics power (for 2D SDL) should work.
-On an Core i3-4010U you can easily utilize 1 GBit Nic.
-On large events 10 GBit fiber and a few more CPU-Cores are even more fun.
-On real Server-Hardware you want to add a graphics card.
-1 Thread per CPU-Core seems to be good.
+On an Core i3-4010U you can easily utilize a 1 GBit Nic.
+On large events, 10 GBit fiber and a few more CPU-Cores are even more fun.
+On real server hardware you want to add a graphics card.
+One thread per CPU-Core seems to be a good rule of thumb.

 ## Features
 - Multithreaded
 - Can display an overlay with some statistics
 - Serves real-time WebGL histogram and help text to browsers (same TCP port)
+- Optional fade to black for old pixels to encourage pixel refreshes
+- Supported commands:
+  - send pixel: 'PX {x} {y} {GG or RRGGBB or RRGGBBAA as HEX}\n'
+  - set offset for future pixels: 'OFFSET {x} {y}\n'
+  - request pixel color: 'PX {x} {y}\n'
+  - request output resolution: 'SIZE\n'
+  - request client connection count: 'CONNECTIONS\n'
+  - request help message with all commands: 'HELP\n'

 ## Build
-On a clean Debian installation with "SSH server" and "standard system utilities" selected during setup:
+On a clean Debian installation with the "SSH server" and "standard system utilities" selected during setup:
 ```
 apt update
 apt install xorg git build-essential pkg-config libsdl2-dev -y
 git clone https://github.com/larsmm/pixel.git
 cd pixel
-make sdl
-make pi  # Build Raspberry Pi version (not actively maintained)
+make sdl # Use "make pi" here to build the Raspberry Pi version (not actively maintained)
 ./pixel_sdl --help
 ```

 ## Connection limit
-Best practise: set overall limit of the pixelflut-server high (--connections_max 1000) and limit max connections to pixelflut-port 1234 per IP via iptables to 10-20:
+Best practise: set overall limit of the pixelflut-server high (--connections_max 1000) and limit max connections to the pixelflut port (default: 1234) per IP via iptables to 10-20:
 ```
 nano iptables.save
 ```